prince-sw/feature_selection/README.md

 ## Introduction
-In this project, we have performed performance analysis of fifteen feature selection methods by comparing 'accuracy' performance metric of each method over five classifciation algorithms.
+In this project, we have performed performance analysis of fifteen feature selection methods by comparing 'accuracy' performance metric of each method over five classifiction algorithms.
 We have used ten publically availabe datasets for this purpose.

 ### Feature Selection Methods Used: